-Our capital expenditures for property and equipment consist primarily of purchases of computer hardware and software, information systems, and production and test equipment.
-During the years ended December 31, 2022 and 2021, we spent \$12.6 million and \$14.0 million on capital expenditures, respectively, and we expect capital expenditures in 2023 to be approximately \$5.0 million.
+Our capital expenditures for property and equipment consist primarily of leasehold improvements, purchases of computer hardware and software, information systems, and production and test equipment.
+During the years ended December 31, 2023 and 2022, we spent \$3.8 million and \$12.6 million on capital expenditures, respectively, and we expect capital expenditures in 2024 to be approximately \$2.5 million.
 These expenditures are expected to be financed with cash from operations, existing cash and cash equivalents and short-term investments.
 There can be no assurance that current expectations will be realized, and plans are subject to change upon further review of our capital expenditure needs.